zwerm/composite-bs-client/README.md

 This method is called by the `CompositeBSClient` after it has successfully connected to the BotSocket server.

+This method is called *before* handing is done with the BotSocket server, making it unsafe to send messages (event, query or otherwise) in this method.

 This method takes no parameters.

 This method doesn't return anything.